stashlop/bidwars/README.md

 Contributing
 - Open issues and PRs against this repository.
 For code style, follow existing patterns (Riverpod, go_router, and Flutter recommended best practices).

-License
-- See the repository owner for license and contribution guidelines.
-If you want an MIT or other license file added, I can create it.

 Support
 - For running the app locally you need a working Flutter SDK and a Firebase project for full functionality (auth, database, functions).